 - Rehabilitation Act: In some cases, employees suffering from addiction or substance use disorders may qualify as disabled.
 This law prohibits discrimination on the basis of disability and applies to federal employers and other public and private employers who receive grants, contracts, or aid from the federal government.7

-Although you may feel overwhelmed and unsure about enrolling in a drug and alcohol rehab center, we are here to assure you that there are several federal laws that are designed to protect your rights as an employee while you are seeking help for your addiction.
+Although you may feel overwhelmed and unsure about enrolling in a rehab program, we are here to assure you that there are several federal laws that are designed to protect your rights as an employee while you are seeking help for your addiction.

 Please give us a call today.
-Our knowledgeable admissions team can answer any questions you have about the enrollment process, confidentiality, payment options and more.
+Our knowledgeable admissions team can answer any questions you have about our drug rehab program, the enrollment process, confidentiality, payment options and more.